Ayushman-Pyne/Obsidian-Brain/Readme.md

-# This Is My CS Learning Journey documented
+# This Is My CS Learning Journey Documented

+Ill try writing as much as possible